 We will only use the personal information we collect to investigate and respond to the case and to monitor the service we provide.
 We usually need to share the complainant’s identity with whoever the complaint is about and in many cases, this will be clear from other details provided in the complaint.
 If a complainant does not want information identifying him or her to be disclosed, we will try to proceed but it is often not possible to handle a complaint on an anonymous basis.

-In some cases, SG may take disciplinary action against a member.
+In some cases, Welsh Judo may take disciplinary action against a member.
 These proceedings are normally held in private but we may publish the outcome of proceedings where there is a legitimate interest that overrides the interests of the individual in keeping the outcome private.

 We may compile anonymous statistical reports showing information like the number and type of complaints and outcomes.
 Occasionally we will use information provided in complaints to develop case studies for learning and development purposes.
 We will be very careful to ensure that any information that could identify a person involved in the case will be removed or changed to preserve anonymity].